 Making sure your fruit grows tasty

-When we measure the diameter of the trunk in combination with soil moisture, some interesting effects can be noted.
+When we measure the diameter of the trunk through the dendrometer in combination with soil moisture, some interesting effects can be noted.
 The graph below shows the diurnal (daily) behaviour of the trunk over a period of one month.
 We identify four different conditions of soil water availability during this month indicated in green (well watered, luxury), yellow (mild water shortage), red (water shortage) and dark red (drought).

 During the weeks marked in red and dark red, there was more transpiration during the day than water uptake at night.
 We clearly notice a shrinking trunk in the data.
 Unfortunately, this also results in a lower yield for this tree, even though the uptake and trunk diameter are restored back to healthy levels on October 7th.

 Now here comes the best part.
 Whereas in the early expansion phase of fruit development we would like to remain in the green area and avoid limitations of rapid fruit growth, it is the occurrence of “yellow” periods with high uptake and high transpiration that make fruit carrying plants perform at their best in later phases of fruit ripening.
 It’s this kind of mild water shortage in such periods, where higher concentration of compounds are being produced that give fruits a flavourful taste.
 Utilising the dendrometer helps you track harvest time and understand, for example, cherry tree growth.

 This data and insights give growers valuable tools to manage and optimize water use, yield and fruit quality.
 No more watery tasting fruits like those low-quality greenhouse tomatoes.